About our Retreats

 Please see our Getting Here page for more information on transportation to the monastery.

-Most people who visit Magnolia Grove stay in a simple dorm-style room with bunk beds and two to eight people, depending on the size of the retreat.
+All our retreatants at Magnolia Grove Monastery will stay in a simple dorm-style room with bunk beds ranging from two to eight people, depending on the size of the retreat.
+There are restrooms and showers at the end of the corridor in both the Women’s and Men’s Dormitory.
 Sharing a living space with others is part of our practice of community and togetherness.
+We ask that everyone be courteous and considerate of each other to ensure a safe home-away-from-home practice experience.
 The cabins are spaces for couples and families when requested.
-Cabins do not have attached bathrooms, they are a short distance away.
+Cabins do not have attached bathrooms, and are a short distance away.
+There is a public restroom block with showers at the end of the rows of cabins behind our big meditation hall.
+(There is a coin-operated washing machine and dryer which accepts quarters in this restroom block.)
 If you have questions or other accommodation needs, please contact our registration office.
-You may also share with us your preferences or special needs through the notes section in the online registration form.
+You may also share with us your preferences or special needs through the Notes section in the online registration form.

 To meet our operating costs, Magnolia Grove depends primarily on the financial support of our guests.
 Through donations, monthly contributions, bookshop purchases, and retreat fees, you help Magnolia Grove to continue.
 For retreats, we have established a suggested donation.
 Please consider an additional donation to help us offer scholarships to those in need and to help us renovate and improve our facilities.
 (You may earmark donations for a specific project or purpose.)